opannekoucke/eco-value-weather-forecast/readme.md

 To save money, a generator needs to develop strategies that account for weather uncertainty to better specify the $PE_c$ electricity output it should write to its contract.

-Several strategies are proposed in the [notebook](./study_optimization-wind-power-prediction.ipynb), then evaluated in this testbed.
+Several strategies are presented in the [notebook](./study_optimization-wind-power-prediction.ipynb), then evaluated in this testbed.

 **Requirements**